UoMResearchIT/latex-course/README.md

 This branch uses BibTeX for referencing, while the biber branch uses Biber.
 Biber is newer and has more advanced features.
 BibTeX can be simpler to set up, especially for teaching where the desktop environment is more controlled than on a typical user's machine.

+## How to build a pdf of the slides and exercises
+Run `PdfLaTeX` on *slides.tex* or *exercises.tex* as appropriate.
+You can use the *Build & View* button in TeXstudio for this purpose.